kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 Being part of an organization that formulates long-term plans and has an effective system for their execution.

 ### METRICS OVER-RELIANCE
 > Organization is perceived as being too heavily metrics-focused.
 A common problem with such approach is that the data gathered and used in management decisions might be erroneous or not reflect reality.
 Therefore it might be not be the best decision-making approach.
 Management might be too obsessed with certain metrics and may sacrifice quality or other important factors to improve them.
-For example an organization may care more about hitting its numbers than having happy customers, which can lead to long term damage of the business.
+For example, an organization may care more about hitting its numbers than having happy customers, which can harm business in the long run.

 __Exemplary statements reported by employees:__